eleanor-clifford/ellie.clifford.lol/http/md/documents/chat-systems.md

                                     |  probably)  |
                                     +-------------+

-* Because Alice and Bob cannot verify the code that is running.
-There is a significant possibility that Signal is an NSA metadata honeypot.
+* Because Alice and Bob cannot verify the code that is running, and there is significant probability that it is an NSA metadata honeypot.
 ```

 ## Matrix (ideally)